 Fragments of earlier samples dating back even further (all the way to the ancient Sumerians) have been found, but are harder for us to decipher today.

 The Orff method is a way of teaching children about music that engages their mind and body through a mixture of singing, dancing, acting, and the use of percussion instruments, such as xylophones, metallophones, and glockenspiels, which are known as the Orff Instrumentarium.

 Lessons are presented with an element of play helping the children to learn at their own level of understanding while emphasizing arts integrations with stories, poetry, movement, and drama.

 Zoltan Kodaly was a Hungarian composer.
 His method follows a sequence with each lesson building on the last.
-Singing is stressed as the foundation for musicianship.
+Singing is emphasized as the foundation for musicianship.